kiboschool/course-programming-2/src/lessons/subclasses-and-error-handling/introduction-to-inheritance.md

-# Introduction to Inheritence
+# Introduction to Inheritance

 <!--

+------------------------------- content to mention this week ------------------------------- I want to show:

+* method that takes params (show the self parameter disappearing)-done in video1
+* method that calls another method-done in video1
+* Function that returns an instance-done in video1
-------------------------------- content to mention this week ------------------------------- Larger classes, origanizing the program to put everything in classes.
+* Larger classes, organizing the program to put everything in classes.

 write a helper function that creates two points.